Embedded Template

 deps-new works with the clojure (or clj) tool, and generates a deps.edn-based project.
 If you are a Leiningen user, it is relative straight forward to create an equivalent project.clj from the generated deps.edn.

-The embedded part indicates that the template is configured to work using Jetty 11, and it starts Jetty from within a running Clojure application (an alternate, and less used approach is to bundle a Pedestal application into a WAR and deploy into Jetty, or another servlet container).
+The embedded part indicates that the template is configured to work using Jetty 11, and it starts Jetty from within a running Clojure application (an alternate, supported, but far less common approach is to bundle a Pedestal application into a WAR and deploy into Jetty, or another servlet container).

 Setting up deps-new